Posted on September 20, 2018

 Some back story, I did some good times on roller-blades and even did some Skitchin' myself through parking lots and Longmont, CO.
 Both me and my cousin played for the whole weekend straight to beat Skitchin' and got the last level just couldn't pull it off before having to go back to the real world.
 Then, many years pasts with me living with regret of not being able to beat it.

-Years after getting the 1B, enters the 3B+ Pi.
-I ended up getting one to create something for LetsRobot.tv since I have been happy with the games I was able to yield out of the 1B.
-The 3B+ having a whopping 1GB of RAM and 1.4BGHz processor, I knew would be able to run the PS1 games and any of the others.
-I loaded the Nintendo-64 game Mario Cart and it ran great out of the gate, and the 1B couldn't run past the loading screen.
-After that, I sought out to create a comparison of the two running RetroPie, the 1B vs 3B+, which isn't real fair.
+Years after getting the 1B, the 3B+ Rpi was released.
+Initially, I got a 3B+ to create a robot for LetsRobot.tv.
+I have been happy with the games I’m able to play with the Rpi 1B.
+However, the 3B+ has a whopping 1GB of RAM and 1.4BGHz processor, which could run the PS1 games and any of the others.
+I decided to install the RetroPie on the 3B+ and loaded the Nintendo-64 Mario Cart, and it ran great.
+The 1B couldn't run past the loading screen.
+After that, I sought out to create a comparison of the two running RetroPie, the 1B vs 3B+..

-It's no surpsied that the 3B+ runs far superior over the 1B in the menu's and games.
-There is a game called Toki that wouldn't run on the 1B, and I am happy to say the 3B+ had no problem running it.
-Toki is another one of those games I wanted to spend more quarters in the arcade to beat, but had to take back seat to other games.
+It's no surprise, the 3B+ operates far better than the 1B in menu's and games.
+One of the games I really missed at the arcade is called Toki, and it wouldn't run on the 1B, and I am happy to say the 3B+ had no problem running it.
+Toki is another one of those games I wanted to spend more time on to beat but took a back seat to other games.
+The 3B+ ran all the games I wanted to play on NES, SNES, Sega, PS1, MAME, and played N64 acceptable.
+There is a slight sound glitch now and then, but nothing to get upset about.

 PlayStation Update !!!
 PSX Update !!!
 PlayStation Update !!!
 PSX Update !!!